 - Check that the tip opening aperture is symmetrical and not puckered.
 The tip opening when squeezed shut should close gradually from the sides to the center.
 If the reed closes in the center first, it is a sure sign of the problem of unstable E, mentioned above.
 If the reed closes off center or if the opening itself is not symmetrical, see Preliminary Tuning Q & A.

 These will all help lower the pitch, as well as the pitch of the reed’s crow.
 Pulling out the bocal may help lower the pitch but produces undesirable resistance in what should be a continuous conical bore.
 If you are playing on a #1 bocal, switch to a lower-pitched bocal (#2 or #3).

 How much does the taper of the reed’s blade need to be manipulated?

 That depends on your needs.
 Do the low notes speak, do the middle notes croak, do you tire or play out of tune, are other notes unstable?

 At the very least the reed should be stable and the note next to the one finger E, the forked Eb, should not be sharp if fingered with only the first and third finger of the left hand with the whisper key.
 No added keys in either hand.

 If you are having problems you’ll need to know how to fix these things if you want to advance as a bassoonist.
 Students need to know that it’s more important to know how to adjust a reed than to make one.
 Rather than waste your time making bad reeds due to inexperience, find a good reed maker whose reed style and reed shape works for you.
-Check out the Quick Guide to Bassoon Reed Tuning which is available from double reed specialty shops and reeds of multiple shape designs available from Arundo Reeds and Cane.
+Check out the Quick Guide to Bassoon Reed Tuning which is available from double reed specialty shops.
 Good luck with all your reeds!